|Official Plant Name||Petunia|

 June – October

-Petunias are hands down one of the most popular plants among gardeners in the UK.
+Petunias are one of those plants that you can’t fail to notice everywhere in the UK.

 These long-flowering beauties add vibrant bursts of colour throughout our gardens with the compact varieties being perfect for borders and beds, while the trailing types are a wonderful addition to hanging baskets.

 Petunias come in a wide range of stunning colours, with choices between single and double blooms.
 Many varieties even have their own unique fragrances.

 With so many options available, it’s easy to see why these pretty perennials are so well-loved, and why they make a choice for any garden whatever its size or style.

 But why are we so fond of petunias and their trumpet-shaped flowers?
 Well, here’s a few reasons we can think of:

 - Caring for them is actually surprisingly easy, making them ideal for beginner and experienced gardeners alike.